-The Chocktaw Indians of Mississippi nave accepted Indian territory allotments of 230 acres each and will move there.
 Five freight wrecks occurred on the Pennsylvania railroad between Johnstown and Harrisburg and two persons were killed.
-Mrs. John Doley and Mrs. John Carney, sisters, met in Springfield, O. after a separation of 51 years of fruitless searching on the part of Mrs. Doley. .
+Mrs. John Doley and Mrs. John Carney, sisters, met in Springfield, O. after a separation of 51 years of fruitless searching on the part of Mrs. Doley.
 An agreement with France extending important trade advantage to Porto Rico has been proclaimed by the president.

 Brig.
-Gen. William H. Forwood, surgeon general of the army, has been in Austria. relieved of active duty and succeeded by Gen. Robert M. O'Reilly.
-The coal miners' strike in the Kan- | Colorado. awha and New River fields in West Virginia, involving 15,000 miners, gan district have nominated John Powwhich has been in existence since June 7, has ended.
+Gen. William II.
+Forwood, surgeon general of the army, has been in Austria. relieved of active duty and succeeded by Gen. Robert M. O'Reilly.

+The coal miners' strike in the Kan- Colorado. awha and New River fields in West which has been in existence since June 7. has ended.

 Herman and Henry Breuer (brothsetting of a boat.

 PERSONAL AND POLITICAL.
 Edward Eggleston, clergyman, novelist and historian, died at his home at Lake George, N. Y., aged 65 years.
 The democrats have nominated Franklin K. Lane, of San Francisco. for governor.

-Towa democrats in convention at Des Moines rejected a resolution to and 11. reaffirm specifically the Kansas City Richard Burke, of Mahaska, was nominated for secretary nominated Rev. Herbert S. Bigelow, of Cincinnati, for secretary of state. and indorsed the Kansas City plat- The democrats of Wisconsin have nominated David S. Rose, mayor of Milwaukee, for governor.
+Towa democrats in convention at Des Moines rejected a resolution to and 11. reaffirm specifically the Kansas City platform.
+Richard Burke, of Mahaska, was nominated for secretary of state.

+nominated Rev. Herbert S. Bigelow, of Cincinnati, for secretary of state, and indorsed the Kansas City platform.

+The democrats of Wisconsin have nominated David S. Rose, mayor of Milwaukee, for governor.
 The platform deals mainly in state issues and denounces Gov. La Follette.

 Nebraska socialists have nominated George E. Bigelow for governor.

-The republicans have nominated Henry C. Adams for congress in the Second Wisconsin district and the democratshave nominated Michael O'Brien in the Tenth district of Michigan.
-In the Third Ohio district the re ranaminatad cans have Nevin for congress.
-Thomas Elliott, a prominent retired inmberman, and a pioneer of western Wisconsin, died in La Crosse, aged 76 years.
-The republican state central committee has called the Montana state convention for Great Falls on September 27.
-Former Gov. Horace Boies will be cominated for congress against Iowa district democratic convention in Dubuque.
-Martin Ruiz, a California pioneer.
+The republicans have nominated in the Tenth district of Michigan.
+In the Third Ohio district the re ranominated cans have putes.
+Elections for members of the landsthing insure the ratification of the treaty providing for the cession of the Danish West Indies to the United States.

-107 years.
-The democrats of the Twelfth Michigan district have nominated John Power, of Escanaba, for congress.
-States senator from North Dakota oats. from 1893 to 1899, died in New York city from cancer, aged 62 years.
-The democrats of the Seventh Indiana district nominated Jacob Piatt Dunn for congress.

-FOREIGN.
+Henry C. Adams for congress in the Second Wisconsin district and the democratshave nominated Michael O'Brien

+The international trades union congress in London rejected a resolution for the establishment of a court for compulsory arbitration of labor dis-

+An official statement says that the casualties of the British in the war in South Africa were: Killed, 5.774; wounded, 23,029; died of wounds or disease, 16,168.

+The pope has confirmed the appointment of Rt.
+Rev. John M. Farley, the auxiliary bishop of New York, in succession to the late Archbishop Corrigan.

+German gunboat Panther sinks the Firminist government gunbeat Cretea-Pierrot in Gonaives harbor, Hayti.

+Increasing depredations by bandit gaugs in Cuba may compel the United States to establish a temporary military force there to put down the troublesome outlaws.

+LATER.